centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/operatingsystems-windows-telegraf-agent.md

 > Common Name (e.g. server FQDN or YOUR name) []:172.16.5.166
 > ```

-2. Then the configuration server must be set up

-Prepare the information Engine will have to provide to the Telegraf agent.
+2. Then prepare the information Engine will have to provide to the Telegraf agent.

 ```bash
 host_ip=$(hostname -I)